PCOM South Georgia Programs | Campus and Community Partnerships

 Partners: Boys & Girls Club of Moultrie/Colquitt County

-Research on Preventative Health Strategies for Rural Communities
+Research on Preventative Health Strategies for Communities

 Through research-driven solutions, we aim to improve health outcomes for agricultural communities, including migrant farmworkers.
 Our focus includes: